grnydawn/fortlab/docs/source/builtin_apps/compileroption.rst

 compileroption app
 *********************

-Many compiler options dictate which part of code should be com- piled and how the binary code should be generated.
-For example, it is common practice to use macros to specify a re- gion of code to be compiled in large applications.
+Compiler options are important information to understand how a program source code is translated to a binary code.
+For example, macros in compiler command-line are used for many large applications.
 In addition, using the exact compiler options that are used to compile the original software is crucial to improve the representativeness of the generated kernel.

 FortLab uses Linux "strace" tool that traces system calls and signals.
 FortLab executes a Linux command that builds the original software under "strace" and parses the output from strace by tracing "execve" system call.
 The "strace" com- mand and options used in the app are shown in Listing 9.
 As a result of this app, developers can get all macro defi- nitions and include paths per every source file used in the compilation.
 A JSON file can be generated from this app so that developers can use it for later use.
 For example, "re- solve" app in Section 2.4.1 reads this JSON file through the "--compiler-info" option.